-Following the penny stock strategies that we discussed in Penny Stocks Guide for 2021, below are the best penny stocks to watch next week.
+Following the penny stock strategies that we discussed in Penny Stocks Guide for 2021, below are the best Robinhood penny stocks to watch for next week.
 Some of the stocks may not meet our criteria yet but are worth watching on your Robinhood account or any other stock brokers that you trade with.

 What Are Stocks Under $1?

 Stocks under $1 are stocks that are trading below $1 and are commonly known as penny stocks.
 These penny stocks are generally trading on the NASDAQ and the OTCBB market.
 There are fewer penny stocks trading on NYSE and AMEX.

 Why Are Stocks Less Than $1?

 Generally speaking, penny stocks are cheap for a reason.
 They are cheap because most of the companies behind these penny stocks are not doing well and are on the edge of bankruptcy.
 Either the companies are struggling financially or lack a competitive product in their perspective market or both.

 In other words, investors are not seeing a bright future with these companies and not wanting to own shares.
 Once in a while, however, some companies do make comebacks.
 AMD is a classic example.
 Its stock price was trading just above $1 back in 2015 and has risen to almost $100 per share today.

 Are $1 Stocks Worth The Investment?

 As we stated above, most $1 stocks are pure junk and are not worth the investment in the long term.
 Penny stocks are extremely risky and volatile.
 A beginner may lose all his money with one stock or trade.